 Location: Utrecht, Netherlands

-Me: So why did you decide to come to UCU and study the liberal arts and sciences?
+Me: Why did you come to UCU to study the liberal arts and sciences?

-Me: Is there anything you would like to say to people in the U.S. or Valpo?
+Me: I love your perception on culture!
+So, anything that you would like to say to the culture and people in the U.S. or Valpo?

 Nadège: People should be proud of identity and culture and cherish it!
 Be proud to be in the US where there are so many people from other places.
 The diversity is so cool and can create a new culture!
 On se construit par notre histoire et celle des autres.
 C’est la beauté de notre monde. (trans.
 We build ourselves by our history and that of others.
 That is the beauty of our world.)